core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The upcoming {{?I-D.ietf-core-echo-request-tag}} updates that by describing a source address verification mechanism using the Echo option.

-\[ If this document is published together with or after I-D.ioetf-core-echo-request-tag, the above paragraph is replaced with the following:
+\[ If this document is published together with or after I-D.ietf-core-echo-request-tag, the above paragraph is replaced with the following:

 {{RFC7252}} describes this at length in its Section 11.3,